Panza Kick Boxing: Plot and gameplay

 The player controls a kick boxer who fights their way up the league table defeating opponents, while their ultimate goal is to challenge the Champion André Panza and take his title.
 The Gymnasium section allows the player to train their character to improve one of three skills - strength, resistance, and reflex - which will improve their performance in future fights.

 The game contains a total of 56 kicks and punches, which players can assign to one of the 8 joystick movements to customise their boxer's fighting style.
 Moves inspired by real-life kick boxing include long sweeps, short jabs, and crunching kicks.

 The two boxers are viewed from ring level, and a referee is present to call 'break' or count you out; each bout takes at least three rounds and each round ends either when a boxer is KO-ed or the timer runs out.
 A row of lights above the ring are a visual cue to how close the player is to losing, which extinguish as they are hit.

 Development and release

 The game was developed by Futura.
-It was endorsed by French kickboxing then-champion André Panza (fr), who also supplied technical advice.
+It was endorsed by French kickboxing then-champion André Panza, who also supplied technical advice.
 It contains realistic attacking and defensive moves, and around 600 frames of animation.

 Panza Kick Boxing was originally published by Loriciels in France in 1991, and subsequently by NEC Technologies in the United States and Kixx (the budget range of U.S. Gold) in the United Kingdom, Germany, and Italy.
 The game was a new venture for NEC, which has previously built a business off their TV Sports series of events.
 Additionally, the game was published on the TurboGrafx-16 by Turbo Technologies, a joint venture by NEC and Hudson Soft.